 On May 26, 2017 the Company announced that, effective May 11, 2017, the Company entered into an asset purchase agreement (the "Mondogoal Purchase") with Mondogoal whereby the Company purchased Mondogoal's operating assets consisting of intellectual property, trademarks and client contracts (the "Purchased Assets") for the Company's DFS B2B operations to be conducted in Italy.
-The purchase price for the Purchased Assets is:

-- (i) US \$275,000, of which the Company has paid US \$247,500 and the remaining US \$27,500 hold-back is outstanding as at June 30, 2019; and - (ii) issuance of common shares of the Company (the "Earn-out Shares"), the number of which will be determined on the anniversary of each of the next three years, having a value equal to the net gaming revenues derived from the Purchased Assets, and subject to a maximum of US \$300,000 in Earn-out Shares.
-All share issuances are subject to TSXV approvals.
+The purchase price paid for the Purchased Assets was US\$247,500 plus certain unpaid liabilities of Mondogoal related to the assets.
+In addition, the Company agreed to pay Mondogoal an amount equal to the value of the net gaming revenues derived from the Purchased Assets during each of the first three anniversary periods, to be payable in common shares of the Company that are priced in the context of the market (the "Earn-out Shares") to a maximum of US\$300,000 and subject to TSXV approval.
+As of December 31, 2019, no Earn-out Shares have been issued.